caltechlibrary/CL-web-components/about.md

 - R. S. Doiel, <https://orcid.org/0000-0003-0900-6903>

-CL-web-components provides a collection of Web Components used by Caltech Library in various web sites and projects.
+CL-web-components provides a collection of Web Components used by Caltech Library across sites and projects.

 The following are the components currently provided.